linhchi2710/vietnam-television-user-statistics-analysis/README.md

    * Heatmap of User Activity: Displayed user activity by hour to identify peak times.
    * Top Content by Device and ISP: Used bar charts to show popular content for each device and ISP.

-4. **General Insights**:
+4. **Key Insights**:
    * Top Content by Platform: BoxOTT accounted for 46% of total views, dominating device usage.
 Mobile and SmartTV were also significant.
    * Peak Viewing Times: Peak hours were identified between 19:00 and 21:00, with the highest user activity at 20:00 across all days.
    * Most Popular ISPs: FPT was the leading ISP, with the highest user engagement on VTV1 HD and VTV3 HD.

-## Key Insights
-* Peak Usage Hours: User activity spiked between 19:00 and 21:00, particularly around 20:00.
-* Most-Watched Content:
-  1. VTV1 HD
-  2. VTV3 HD
-  3. Vinh Long 1 HD
    * Device Usage: BoxOTT was the most popular device, followed by SmartTV and Mobile.
    * ISP Analysis: FPT had the highest user engagement, with VTV1 HD being the most-watched content.